-1.16.8 Unimplemented Features
+3.16.8 Unimplemented Features

-OpenDDS implements the XTypes specification version 1.3 at the Basic Conformance level, with a partial implementation of the Dynamic Language Binding (supported features of which are described in Dynamic Language Binding).
+OpenDDS implements the XTypes specification at the Basic Conformance level, with a partial implementation of the Dynamic Language Binding (supported features of which are described in Dynamic Language Binding).
 Specific unimplemented features listed below.
 The two optional profiles, XTypes 1.1 Interoperability (XCDR1) and XML, are not implemented.